The Ruelle zeta function at zero for nearly hyperbolic 3-manifolds: Contact 5-dimensional flows

 \subsubsection{Meromorphic continuation}

 Since $\varphi_t$ is an Anosov flow, the resolvent $R_k(\lambda)$ admits a meromorphic continuation

 see for instance~\cite[\S3.2]{dyatlov-zworski-16} and~\cite[Theorems~1.4, 1.5]{faure-sjostrand-11}.
 The proof of this continuation shows that $R_k(\lambda)$ acts on certain anisotropic Sobolev spaces adapted to the stable/unstable decompositions, see e.g.~\cite[\S3.1]{dyatlov-zworski-16}; this makes it possible to compose the operator $R_k(\lambda)$ with itself.
-Instead of introducing these spaces here, we give the following easier to state corollary of the wavefront set property of $R_k(\lambda)$ proved in~\cite[(3.7)]{dyatlov-zworski-16} and of the wavefront set calculus~\cite[Theorem~8.2.13]{hoermander-03}: $R_k(\lambda)$ defines a meromorphic family of continuous operators
+Instead of introducing these spaces here, we use the spaces of distributions

+where $\Gamma\subset T^*M\setminus 0$ is a closed conic set and $\WF(u)$ denotes the wavefront set of a distribution~$u$.
+These spaces come with a natural sequential topology, see~\cite[Definition~8.2.2]{hoermander-03}.